 I leave the hotel just after the rain, the roads are washed and the air smells of white jasmine; it comes from the young ladies walking before me who have threaded it through their braids.
 Very soon I find myself submerged in the furious, but the controlled energy of the streets.

 A flood of cars, pedestrians, rickshaws, motorcycles, kids coming out from a public school, buses and bicycles, altogether seem to be heading somewhere with determination.
-My contemplative Southern European nature is a bit disturbed by the crowd, but my long experience as a traveler has taught me to become an observer.
-This is the third-most populous place in India, ranked in the list of global cities along with Dallas, Miami, Boston, Brasilia, and Berlin.
-Parts of town are extremely modern, others have a colonial feel, a reminder of British times when it was called the Garden City.
+My contemplative Southern European nature is a bit disturbed by the crowd, but my long experience as a traveller has taught me to become an observer.
+This is the third most populous place in India, ranked in the list of global cities along with Dallas, Miami, Boston, Brasilia, and Berlin.
+Parts of the town are extremely modern, others have a colonial feel, a reminder of British times when it was called the Garden City.

 Here I am walking in one of the busy areas, downtown, the pulse of urban India is pounding in unison with economic development, declared consumerism, rampant advertising, and I wonder if India will remain the spiritual heart of the world and I keep on walking.